devleaks/followthegreens/docs/index.md

 Follow the greens exposes a few limited set of preference parameters.
-Parameters are specified in a preference file that can be found at on of the two following locations:
+Parameters are specified in a preference file that can be found at

-Either

-`<X-Plane 12 Folder> / Resources / plugins / PythonPlugins / followthegreens / followthegreens.prf`

-or

 `<X-Plane 12 Folder> / Output / preferences / followthegreens.prf`

-(The first one takes precedence on the second one.)
+(Recommanded preference file location for X-Plane 12.)

+It is a [TOML](https://toml.io/en/) formatted file.

 An empty preference file `followthegreens.prf` is created in `<X-Plane 12 Folder> / Output / preferences `
 on the first start.
 You can insert yourr preferences there.

 Here is an example of the content of a typical preference file.
-It is a [TOML](https://toml.io/en/) formatted file.

 ```
 DISTANCE_BETWEEN_GREEN_LIGHTS = 20  # meters